mjrodriguez/mjrodriguez.github.io/_posts/2020-12-30-Why-DG-Why-GPUs.markdown

 # Conclusion

-Looking back our initial goals then we have concluded that a matrix-free DG method will be best choice to satisfy our goal for high arithmetic intensiy as well as a high order method.
+Looking back our initial goals then we have concluded that a matrix-free DG method will be best choice to satisfy our goal for high arithmetic intensity as well as a high order method.
 However, nodal DG's memory footprint was too large and thus we needed to look for a sparser representation which led us to line DG.
 However, one issue that arises with impicit time integration is the need to precondition and most techniques rely on the construction of the Jacobian matrix which won't be necessasirily possible if we are in the matrix-free setting.

 # References